 - 1/2 teaspoon kosher salt

-- 1. Prepare the grill for direct cooking over medium heat.
+- 1. Prepare your grill for direct cooking over medium heat.

 - 2. In a small bowl whisk the vinegar, shallot, lemon zest, and mustard.
-Slowly drizzle and whisk in the oil until it is emulsified.
+Whisking constantly, slowly drizzle in the oil and continue to whisk until it’s emulsified.
 Season with the salt and pepper.

-- 3. Remove and discard the tough bottom of each asparagus spear by grasping each end and bending it gently until it snaps at its natural point of tenderness, usually two-thirds of the way down the spear.
-If desired, use a vegetable peeler to peel off the outer skin from the bottom half of each spear.
-Spread the asparagus on a large plate.
-Drizzle with a few tablespoons of the vinaigrette and season evenly with the salt.
+- 3. Remove and discard the tough end of each asparagus spear by grasping the spear—holding it with one end in each hand—and bending it gently until it snaps at its natural point of tenderness, usually about 2/3 of the way down the spear.
+If desired, use a vegetable peeler to peel off the outer skin from the bottom half of each spear if they’re particularly thick, woody spears.
+Spread the asparagus on a large plate, drizzle with a few tablespoons vinaigrette, and season evenly with the salt.

-- 4. Brush the cooking grates clean.
-Grill the asparagus and the prosciutto over direct medium heat, with the lid closed as much as possible, until the asparagus is tender and the prosciutto is crisp, turning once or twice.
+- 4. Grill the asparagus and the prosciutto over direct medium heat, with the lid closed as much as possible, until the asparagus is tender and the prosciutto is crisp, turning once or twice.
 The asparagus will take 6 to 8 minutes and the prosciutto will take 1 to 2 minutes.

-- 5. Arrange the asparagus on a platter, spoon on the vinaigrette, and crumble the crispy prosciutto on top.
+- 5. Arrange the asparagus on a platter, spoon on some more vinaigrette, and crumble the crispy prosciutto on top.

 Asparagus and Prosciutto with Lemon Vinaigrette Recipe © 2009 Jamie Purviance.
 Photo © 2009 Tim Turner.
 All rights reserved.